proycon/clam/docs/source/serviceconfiguration.rst

 You can mark certain users as being administrators using the ``ADMINS`` list.
 Administrators can see and modify all projects.

+Rather than define the ``USERS`` at service initialisation time, you can also specify a ``USERS_FILE`` which is a simple tab separated text file, with one username and hashed password entry per line (separated by a tab).
+The whole contents of this file will be parsed anew on each authentication request, so it does not scale to large numbers of users.
+If you need something more scalable, use the MySQL backend described in the next section.

 The ability to view and set parameters can be restricted to certain users.
 You can use the extra parameter options ``allowusers=`` or ``denyusers=`` to set this.
 See the documentation on :ref:`parameters`.
 A common use would be to define one user to be the guest user, for instance the user named “guest”, and set